Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Chernihiv Oblast

 On 3 March 2022, just after 12:00 (UTC+2), six Russian unguided aerial bombs were filmed falling in a residential area in Chernihiv.
 Analysis by Amnesty International found that (at least) eight bombs fell.
-Two schools (No.18 and No.21) and 8 private houses in the intersection between the Viacheslava Chornovila and Kruhova streets were destroyed, 7 more houses were also heavily damaged in the vicinity of the Biloruskyi Lane.
+Two schools (No. 18 and No. 21) and 8 private houses in the intersection between Viacheslava Chornovila and Kruhova streets were destroyed; 7 more houses were also heavily damaged in the vicinity of Biloruskyi Lane.
 Local emergency services recorded 38 men and 9 women killed (47 in total) by the bombing and 18 people injured.
 As Amnesty International was unable to identify a legitimate military target nearby, it said the attack could be a war crime.
-Human Rights Watch (HRW) found no evidence of a "significant [military] target in or near the intersection when it was hit ... pointing to a potentially deliberate or reckless indiscriminate attack".
+Human Rights Watch (HRW) found no evidence of a "significant [military] target in or near the intersection when it was hit, ... pointing to a potentially deliberate or reckless, indiscriminate attack.
 HRW called for an International Criminal Court investigation and a United Nations commission of inquiry to decide if a war crime had occurred and to hold to account the people responsible.
-The HRW investigation included telephone interviews with three witnesses and two other Chernihiv residents, and analysis of 22 videos and 12 photographs.
+The HRW investigation included telephone interviews with three witnesses and two other Chernihiv residents and analysis of 22 videos and 12 photographs.
 The witnesses interviewed by HRW stated that they were unaware of military targets or operations in the neighbourhood.
-Matilda Bogner, Head of the UN Human Rights Monitoring Mission in Ukraine, stated that the bombing "violated the principles of distinction, of proportionality, the rule on feasible precautions and the prohibition of indiscriminate attacks".
+Matilda Bogner, head of the UN Human Rights Monitoring Mission in Ukraine, stated that the bombing "violated the principles of distinction, of proportionality, the rule on feasible precautions, and the prohibition of indiscriminate attacks."
 A bomb crater consistent with a 500 kg bomb was found.
 FAB-500 bombs were known to be used during the invasion.

-On 16 March 2022, a Russian attack killed 14 civilians who were waiting in a line for bread in the city, The event was reported by Governor of Chernihiv Oblast Vyacheslav Chaus and the United States Embassy in Kyiv.
+On 16 March 2022, a Russian attack killed 14 civilians who were waiting in a line for bread in the city.
+The event was reported by Governor of Chernihiv Oblast Vyacheslav Chaus and the United States Embassy in Kyiv.
 The incident happened at around 10:00 UTC+3.
 Victims of the incident were killed following a blast shot from heavy artillery.
-These civilians were unarmed and some of them survived the shelling; they were taken to medical facilities by the Chernihiv police.
+These civilians were unarmed, and some of them survived the shelling; they were taken to medical facilities by the Chernihiv police.
 An American citizen was among the dead.
 Around four hours after the incident, the Chernihiv Regional Prosecutor's Office filed a legal case regarding the attack.
 The Chernihiv Oblast branch of the Security Service of Ukraine also started an investigation.